BillJr99/Ursinus-CS173/_pages/Labs/HashMaps/lab-tellastory.md

         String currentRoom = "start";

         // TODO: write a loop that continues until currentroom is "end"
+        // What kind of loop do you need here?
         // TODO: print out each room's story narration, and a list of possible moves
         // ... from that room
         // TODO: then, prompt the user and read a string (scanner.nextLine()) that